West Side Rapid Transit Co.

 In a summary of Salt Lake City street car systems on January 1, 1892, the West Side company is shown as still operating two steam dummy locomotives.

 Beginning in May 1892, construction began of adding overhead wires to convert the West Side Rapid Transit to electric operation.
 By mid July 1892, construction was under way for the poles and overhead wires along First West.

 By early January 1893, the overhead wires and poles were in place, and the company was awaiting delivery of a new electric car.
 The electrified portion was reported as being one and a quarter mile, along First West from Second South to Ninth South, then west to Second West, then south to "Tenth South" (today's 1300 South), also known as Roper Street.

-(Apparently, the electric car was delivered, and electric operation began in late January or early February 1893; no further mention of the type of car was included in any later newspaper items.)
+(Research indicates that the electric car was delivered, and electric operation began in late January or early February 1893.
+No further mention of the type of car was included in any later newspaper items.)

 West Side Rapid Transit Newspaper Items -- A collection of 128 items lifted from newspapers, covering the building and demise of the West Side Rapid Transit Company, 1890-1909.

 West Side Rapid Transit -- A Google Map of the West Side Rapid Transit, mostly on Salt Lake City's 1300 South, and California Avenue, to about 3800 West.

 Corporate Information for West Side Rapid Transit Company -- Corporate information.